Binary12Spy/linear-code-generation/README.md

 npm install
 ```

-Import and use the library in your TypeScript project:
+Import and use the library in your project:

 ```ts
 import { /* functions */ } from './src';